wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-entity-framework-row-level-security.md

 ## Step 1: Add an Interceptor class in the application to set the SESSION_CONTEXT

 There is one application change we need to make.
 Because all application users connect to the database using the same connection string (i.e. same SQL login), there is currently no way for an RLS policy to know which user it should filter for.
-This approach is very common in web sites because it enables efficient connection pooling, but it means we need another way to identify the current application user within the database.
-The solution is to have the application set a key-value pair for the current UserId in the [SESSION_CONTEXT](https://msdn.microsoft.com/zh-cn/library/mt590806) before it executes a query.
-SESSION_CONTEXT is a session-scoped key-value store, and our RLS policy will use the UserId stored in it to identify the current user. *Note: SESSION_CONTEXT is currently a preview feature on Azure SQL Database.*
+This approach is very common in web applications because it enables efficient connection pooling, but it means we need another way to identify the current application user within the database.
+The solution is to have the application set a key-value pair for the current UserId in the [SESSION_CONTEXT](https://msdn.microsoft.com/zh-cn/library/mt590806) immediately after opening a connection, before it executes any queries.
+SESSION_CONTEXT is a session-scoped key-value store, and our RLS policy will use the UserId stored in it to identify the current user.

-We will add an [interceptor](https://msdn.microsoft.com/data/dn469464.aspx), a new feature in Entity Framework (EF) 6, to automatically set the current UserId in the SESSION_CONTEXT by prepending a T-SQL statement before EF executes each query.
+We will add an [interceptor](https://msdn.microsoft.com/data/dn469464.aspx) (in particular, a [DbConnectionInterceptor](https://msdn.microsoft.com/zh-cn/library/system.data.entity.infrastructure.interception.idbconnectioninterceptor)), a new feature in Entity Framework (EF) 6, to automatically set the current UserId in the SESSION_CONTEXT by executing a T-SQL statement whenever EF opens a connection.

 1. Open the ContactManager project in Visual Studio.
 2. Right-click on the Models folder in the Solution Explorer, and choose Add > Class.